transdigiware/blockchain/blockchain_component_overview.md

 Client applications in a Fabric-based network like {{site.data.keyword.blockchainfull_notm}} Platform leverage underlying infrastructures such as APIs, SDKs, and smart contracts to allow client interactions (invokes and queries) at a higher level of abstraction.

 For a look at how applications interact with a network based on Fabric, check out the [Developing Applications](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/developing_applications.html){: external} topic in the Hyperledger Fabric documentation.
-You can also go to the [creating applications](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app) topic to learn how to connect your applications to {{site.data.keyword.blockchainfull_notm}} Platform.
+You can also view the [creating applications](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app) topic to learn how to connect your applications to {{site.data.keyword.blockchainfull_notm}} Platform.

 ## An example network
 {: #blockchain-component-overview-example-network}